amm009uk/sonoff_Basic/README.md

 1.2 Updated README
 1.3 Added IP lookup
 1.4 Added over the air serial output with Telnet (RemoteDebug library)
+1.5 Moved web page to PROGMEM
+1.6 Upgraded to Arduino 6.x
+1.7 Minor stability changes

 -------------------------------------------------------------------------------------------------------------
 ## Device Setup
-1. Flash SPIFFs to upload the configuration files - sonoff_Basic/data/config.json.
-You may modify the contents prior to upload but not necessary

-2. Flash firmware
+For ease of initial setup, enable Serial debug output within User.h and monitor output.
+You will get the device IP and be able to monitor activity before deployment

+1. Flash firmware.
+Use must power on/off after flashing firmware due a bug within esp8266 causing a reboot to hang

-3. Device will initially come up with its own *Access Point* called esp82XX-xxxxxxx.
+2. Device will initially come up with its own *Access Point* called esp82XX-xxxxxxx.
 Connect to this and configure WiFi parameters.
 Once saved, device will reboot and connect to your WiFi
    See section **Finding device IP Address**

-4. Once device is connected to WiFi, connect to it using a Browser.
-User/Password are stored in MultiSensor/src/User.h
+3. Once device is connected to WiFi, get device IP from serial output and connect to it using a Browser.
+User/Password are stored in sonoff/src/User.h

-5. Configure device parameters on web page and save settings.
-Once saved, device will reboot and reconnect to your WiFi and MQTT Broker
+4. Configure device parameters on web page and save settings.
+Device will reboot and reconnect to your WiFi and MQTT Broker

 - Above steps should be done over USB-->Serial interface until device is fully functioning
-- Future firmware updates can be performed over the air with no need for USB-->Serial interface

-7. Test device and once ok, turn off debugging and upload new compiled firmware
+5. Test device and once ok, turn off debugging within User.h and upload new compiled firmware
-   See section **Debug - Serial/Telnet output**

 -------------------------------------------------------------------------------------------------------------
 ## Finding device IP Address